University of New Haven: History

-2019 – Announced that inaugural comprehensive campaign, the Charger Challenge, exceeded its original goal of $100 million, and reset goal at $120 million.

-2020 – Opened the Bergami Center for Science, Technology, and Innovation and celebrated 100 years of being an educational institution.

 Academics

-The University of New Haven has nearly 100 undergraduate programs and 50 graduate programs.
-Around 33% of students are enrolled in arts and sciences, 21% in business, 12% in engineering, and 34% in criminal justice and forensic sciences.
+The University of New Haven has 109 undergraduate programs and 116 graduate programs.

-The University of New Haven is featured in the Princeton Review's 2017 "Best 381 Colleges" guidebook, and the 2021 "The Best 386 Colleges" guidebook.
-In the previous two years, the university was included in the Princeton Review's "Best in the Northeast" list.

-In the 2020 U.S. News & World Report rankings, the University of New Haven was tied for 59th in the regional universities (north) category.
+The university is accredited by the New England Commission of Higher Education, a successor of the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, and has been since 1948.

-In 2015, the University of New Haven's College of Business received accreditation from AACSB International.
+In 2015, the University of New Haven's College of Business received accreditation from AACSB International, and in 2020 that accreditation was renewed through the 2024–2025 academic year.

+Rankings and reputation

+In 2024, the university was ranked No. 87 among "Regional Universities North" by U.S. News & World Report.

 Campus

 The University of New Haven currently houses 48 campus buildings, including the Henry C. Lee Institute of Forensic Science – and the newest building, the Bergami Center for Science, Technology, and Innovation.
 This includes 14 on- and off-campus, university-sponsored residence halls.

 Henry C. Lee Institute of Forensic Science

 The Henry C. Lee Institute of Forensic Science opened on the campus of the University of New Haven in the fall of 1998.
-Henry C. Lee has been a member of the UNH faculty since 1975.
-The institute was dedicated on October 15, 2010, and consists of a crime scene center, crisis management center, museum, laboratories, classrooms, a 104-seat lecture hall, and Lee's office.
+The institute was dedicated on October 15, 2010, and consists of a crime scene center, crisis management center, museum, laboratories, classrooms, and a 104-seat lecture hall.

-The institute is also known for holding multiple lectures and classes throughout the year, all of which are taught by practitioners with forensic experience.
-Popular and often recurring topics include crime-scene and evidence photography, death and homicide investigation, advanced blood stain and pattern analysis, and many others.
-It has specialties in interdisciplinary research, training, testing, consulting, and education in forensic science, and is able to accomplish this by housing six centers of excellence: